-In this part, the experiments are conducted to understand how locations of the receiver, the transmitter and the targeted objecs affect the performance of TRIEDS.
-The receiver is placed at location "A", "B" and "C", whereas the transmitter is moving along the 15 locations marked by green dots and separated by 0.5 meters in a horizontal line as shown in Fig. 5.
+In this part, the experiments are conducted to understand how locations of the RX, the TX and the targeted objects affect the performance of TRIEDS.
+The RX is placed at location A, B, and C, whereas the TX is moving along the 15 locations marked by green dots and separated by 0.5 m in a horizontal line as shown in Fig. 5.
 The objective of TRIEDS is to monitor the states of wooden door D1.
-During the experiment, for each location and each indoor event, we measure 3000 samples of the CSI which lasts about 5 minutes by using our built prototype, leading to a total experimental time to be 10 minutes for each TX-RX location.
+During the experiment, for each location and each indoor event, we measure 3000 samples of the CSI which lasts about 5 min by using our built prototype, leading to a total experimental time to be 10 min for each TX-RX location.

-Here, the location "A" (LOC A) represent a throuth-thewall detection scenario in the absence of a LOS path between the transmitter and the receiver, and between the receiver and where the indoor event happens.
-Under the case when the receiver is at the location "B" (LOC B), there is always a LOS path between the receiver and where the indoor event happens, since they are in the same room.
-However, the LOS path between the transmitter and the receiver disappears regarding most of the possible transmitter locations, and it exists only if the transmitter, the receiver and the door D1 form a line.
-However, the transmitter and the receiver always perform LOS transmission when the receiver is at the location "C" (LOC C).
-Meanwhile, the door D1 to be detected falls outside of the LOS link between the transmitter and the receiver.
+Here, the location A (LOC A) represent a throuth-the-wall detection scenario in the absence of an LOS path between the TX and the RX, and between the RX and where the indoor event happens.
+Under the case when the RX is at the location B (LOC B), there is always an LOS path between the RX and where the indoor event happens, since they are in the same room.
+However, the LOS path between the TX and the RX disappears regarding most of the possible TX locations, and it exists only if the TX, the RX and the door D1 form a line.
+However, the TX and the RX always perform LOS transmission when the RX is at the location C (LOC C).
+Meanwhile, the door D1 to be detected falls outside of the LOS link between the TX and the RX.

-1) LOC A: NLOS case: As we discussed above, when the receiver is on LOC A, there is no LOS path between the receiver and the transmitter, and the receiver and door D1 are isolated by walls.
-One example of the multipath CSI for the
+1) LOC A (NLOS Case): As we discussed above, when the RX is on LOC A, there is no LOS path between the RX and the TX, and the RX and door D1 are isolated by walls.
+One example of the multipath CSI for the open and the close state of door D1 is shown in Fig. 7.
+In Fig. 7 where only the amplitudes of the CSI are plotted, it is clear to observe a change in how the energy is distributed on each tap.
+In the proposed TRIEDS, not only the amplitude information but also the phase for each tap is taken into consideration by means of the TR spatial-temporal resonance.

-Fig. 7: Multipath profiles (amplitude part) of door D1 under LOC A.
+Fig. 7.
+Multipath profiles (amplitude part) of door D1 under LOC A.

-(a) Multipath profiles (amplitude (b) Multipath profiles (amplitude part) when TX on location "1" (N- part) when TX on location "5" LOS).
+Fig. 8.
+Multipath profiles of door D1 under LOC B. (a) Multipath profiles (amplitude part) when TX on location 1 (NLOS). (b) Multipath profiles (amplitude part) when TX on location 5 (LOS).